 Jubilee's portfolio site looks like this in my browser.
 I also uploaded my site progress on CodePen in case you are using an online text editor.
 Just click the link below to see my project on CodePen for a closer look.

-We accomplished a lot this week so it is time for another break so you can get structure and content ready for your own site you are building.
+We accomplished a lot this week so it is time for another break so you can get structure and content ready for the site you are building.
 Tomorrow is all about CSS.
-I’ll be adding style to all different sections of my website.
-This means playing around with fonts, colors, and measurements to different elements.
+I’ll be adding style to all the different sections of my website.
+This means playing around with fonts, colors, and measurements of different elements.